onzfonz/comp227/src/content/2/en/part2a.md

 If the problem has still not been resolved, sadly there isn't much to do apart from continuing to bug-hunt by sprinkling more `console.log` statements around your code.

-The original author added this chapter to the material after the model answer for the next question exploded completely (due to props being of the wrong type), and it had to be debuggged using `console.log`.
+The original author added this chapter to the material after the model answer for the next question exploded completely (due to props being of the wrong type), and it had to be debugged using `console.log`.

 ***As you continue through, please remember the [pledge](/part1/a_more_complex_state_debugging_react_apps#web-developers-pledge)